 What This Means for Active Projects

-If your project is in pre-tender or design phase:
+If your project is in pre-tender or design phase (as of May 2026):

 Consider specifying concrete performance criteria that align with both IS 456:2000 requirements and the draft’s performance-based approach.
-Projects that reach construction after the revision is published will need to comply with the new standard.
+Projects that reach construction after the revision is notified will need to comply with the new standard, and pre-tender documents drafted to anticipate this transition reduce the rework risk later.

 If you are a PSU or project owner:

 The revision’s quantitative design life provisions and performance-based durability testing will likely require updates to standard bid documents, concrete specifications, and QC protocols.
-Starting the review now avoids delays when the standard is finalized.
+Starting the review now avoids delays when the standard is finalised.
+The May 2026 status update is also a useful trigger for internal training: bringing the project team up to speed on the six-limit-state framework, the new RCC and HPC chapters, and the performance-based durability annexes before BIS notification compresses the timeline.

 IS 456 in Context: How It Compares Internationally